danos/config/schema/README.md

 validate their content.
 Different parts of this are done in different places as appropriate.

-### Model Extension

-The Model extension contains a serviceBus object that was originally intended to hold component information, but this is now superseded by the ModelSet extension.

-The 'service-bus' configd YANG extension is part of the Model extension, but is not currently used.

 ### ModelSet Extension

 The ModelSet extension holds a slice of 'services' which represent each